jenkinsci/fitnesse-plugin/README.md

 ## Configuration

-#### **Global**
+### **Global**

 - You could define a JDK installation (not mandatory).
 All JDKs will be available in the job configuration.

-#### **Slave node**
+### **Agent node**

--   If your job runs on a slave and launch FitNesse, you should add the HOST\_NAME environment variable in slave configuration and set its value to the slave’s hostname or IP.
+- If your job runs on an agent and launch FitNesse, you should add the HOST\_NAME environment variable in agent configuration and set its value to the agent’s hostname or IP.
 You can name it as FITNESSE\_HOST\_NAME (whatever you like).
 This environment variable will be used when you set up fitnesse instance below (replace localhost by $FITNESSE\_HOST\_NAME).

 ![](https://wiki.jenkins.io/download/attachments/43090053/fitnesse_config_slave_1.png?version=1&modificationDate=1415698337000&api=v2)

 - You could also override JDK location used, by set a *Tool location*:

 ![](https://wiki.jenkins.io/download/attachments/43090053/fitnesse_config_slave_2.png?version=1&modificationDate=1415698373000&api=v2)